Welcome to Special Services

 - Traumatic Brain Injury

 Hamblen County Special Services Department, in partnership with Head Start, performs ongoing developmental screenings for children 3 - 5 years of age living in Hamblen County.
-The goal is to identify children whose development may not be within the expected ranges and are therefore in need of further evaluation and assessment.
-The areas evaluated can incude the five developmental areas under the Individuals with Disabilities Act (IDEA) including screening of hearing and vision.
+The goal is to identify children not yet attending school whose development may not be within the expected ranges and are therefore in need of further evaluation and assessment.
+The areas evaluated can incude the five developmental areas under the Individuals with Disabilities Act (IDEA) as well as vision and hearing screenings.

 - Cognitive - ability to learn